Danielratmiroff/myblog/posts/loadtest.md

 &nbsp;

-### Testing
+## Testing

+You will be able to see the stats of your ongoing test:

 ![Testing Preview](https://raw.githubusercontent.com/Danielratmiroff/myblog/master/images/loadtest/testing.jpg)\
 &nbsp;

-One you stop the ongoing test, you can analise your results using the different views that locust offers:
+One you stop testing, you can analise your results using the different views that locust offers:

-*e.g. Charts*

 ![Charts](https://raw.githubusercontent.com/Danielratmiroff/myblog/master/images/loadtest/charts.jpg)\
 &nbsp;

-or you can simply use the terminal view
+or you can simply preview the terminal view

 ![Terminal view](https://raw.githubusercontent.com/Danielratmiroff/myblog/master/images/loadtest/result-terminal.jpg)\
 &nbsp;